 Grand piano; reed and pipe organ; glockenspiel; bass guitar; double speed guitar; two slightly distorted guitars; mandolin; spanish guitar and introducing acoustic guitar; plus tubular bells !
-As announced by Vivian Stanshall as Master of Ceremonies on 'Tubular Bells' by Mike Oldfield
+As announced by Vivian Stanshall as Master of Ceremonies on 'Tubular Bells' by Mike Oldfield.

 This innovative album was released 50 years ago in May 1973.
 But far from stories that suggest it was an instant success and the making of Richard Branson and his fledgling Virgin Records label the reality was it took time to become the successful LP we now know.